SomoS Artist-in-Residence Diego Miguel Interview

-We interviewed Diego Miguel, current artist-in-residence at SomoS, to discover more about his artistical practice, his life, and his choices as a politically engaged artist.
+We interviewed SomoS artist-in-residence, Diego Miguel, to discover more about his artistic practice, his life, and his choices as a politically engaged artist.

 Interview by Charlotte Griffon